luigizuccarelli/iotpaas-templates/README.md

 This assumes that
 - Tekton has been installed
-- Gitea is installed and setup (webhook)
 - The golang-gitwebhook-service is deployed [https://github.com/luigizuccarelli/golang-gitwebhook-service]
+- Gitea is installed and setup with webhook - (url for golang-gitwebhook-service)
+  - Info : the eventListener uses the schema as defined in gitea repo
 - The golang cicd repo gitea is installed and setup with the repos to build your golang projects

 The golang cicd pipeline repo is [https://github.com/luigizuccarelli/infra-golang-cicd]

 Clone and 'cd' into the repo then execute the following

-The eventListener uses the schema as defined in gitea repo

 ```
 $ kustomize build environments/overlays/cicd | kubectl apply -f-